-Screenshot: the 'Board Configuration' screen - 'Swimlanes' tab lote: queries will not be lost when changing to anothe base Swimlanes on Queries group issues.
-Swimlane type can be changed below and will be saved automatically. er swimlane type. eries are based on JQL that is additional to the saved filter of this board.
-Description Group issues by custom queries.
-Que ries are based on JQL that is additional to the saved filter of this board.
-Group issues by custom queries.
-Que ries are based on JQL that is additional to the saved filter of this board.
-Name JQL Description Add TIS Developer Love component = Add- -ons Delete Expedite priority = Blocker All issues with the highest priority.
-Delete · · · ·
+Screenshot: the 'Board Configuration' screen - 'Swimlanes' tab lane type can be changed below and will be saved automatically. ote: queries will no t be lost when changing to another swimlane type. ase Swimlanes on Queries \$ Group issues by custom quer ies.
+Queries are based on JQ L that is additional to the saved filter of thi s board.
+Name JQL De scription • Add TIS Developer Love component = Add-ons Delete ocker AI issues with the highest priority.
+Delete